WVUHPC/2019-Intro-HPC/_episodes/01-introduction.md

 ## Connecting to the cluster

-Now is time to get into the cluster
+Now it is time to get into the cluster.

 On MacOS and Unix/Linux, open a terminal shell and type: